Rowdy Tellez Player Props: Brewers vs. Pirates

 Rowdy Tellez At The Plate

-- Tellez is hitting .216 with seven doubles, a triple, 12 home runs and 27 walks.
+- Tellez has seven doubles, a triple, 12 home runs and 27 walks while batting .218.

-- In 14.7% of his games this season, he has homered, and 4.4% of his trips to the dish.
+- He has homered in 14.5% of his games this year, and 4.3% of his trips to the dish.

-- Tellez has had an RBI in 22 games this season (29.3%), including seven multi-RBI outings (9.3%).
-He has also driven in three or more of his team's runs in two contests.
+- Tellez has picked up an RBI in 30.3% of his games this season, with more than one RBI in 9.2% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.